eramons/techblog/content/post/asuschromebook_debian.md

 * 1x USB 2.0 Type-A port

 ARM Chromebooks ship with the Coreboot bootloader and use Depthcharge as the payload.
 Further reading:

 [Coreboot Website](https://www.coreboot.org)

 [Depthcharge Source Code](https://github.com/coreboot/depthcharge)

-The kernel is signed and packed in a custom format and must be flashed to a dedicated partiton on the sdcard or to he internal memory.
+The kernel is signed and packed in a custom format and must be flashed to a dedicated partition on the sdcard or to the internal ssd.
 Further reading:

 [Chromium: Disk Format](https://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format)

 After enabling Developer Mode and USB Boot, it's possible to boot either ChromeOS from the internal disk of the chromebook (Ctrl-D) or from USB (Ctrl-U).